MDAnalysis/MDAnalysis.github.io/_posts/2022-11-02-relicensing.md

 We wish to open this converstation on our [public forums]({% link index.md %}#participating) (mailing lists, discord, twitter).
-As legal matters, such as licensing, can sometimes be sensitive in nature, we have also set up an email address (licensing@mdanalysis.org) monitored soley by the MDAnalysis Core Developers for any questions you may wish to ask privately.
+As legal matters, such as licensing, can sometimes be sensitive in nature, we have also set up an email address (licensing@mdanalysis.org) monitored solely by the MDAnalysis Core Developers for any questions you may wish to ask privately.

 _Note: whilst the consultation will only last 28 days, we will continue